Azure/azure-sdk-tools/tools/test-proxy/documentation/asset-sync/README.md

 #### Attempt to manually resolve

 A **new tag** is pushed with each `test-proxy push` invocation.
 There should be _no such thing_ as `merge conflicts` when automatically pushing up a new tag.
-However, if you wish to manually resolve instead of discarding current state, `cd` into the assets repo using one of the one-liners above.
+However, if you wish to manually resolve instead of discarding current state, `cd` into the assets repo using the `config locate` command discussed above.

 Once there, use standard `git` operations to resolve your issue.